 You need to be aware that this is a fast-moving, proactive and forward-thinking course, you will be expected to put time in outside of course hours to achieve a high standard of work.
 We provide full support to students who need extra help in any aspect of their studies, for example to dyslexic students.

 You need a positive, can-do attitude with plenty of enthusiasm for the creative industries.
 You will be eager to learn, bursting with potential and ready to challenge your understanding of the world in which we live.
 Collaboration will be necessary as a part of this program, so you will be capable of playing a key role in group work.
-You will be asked to purchase a range of equipment that we know you will need during the first year and pay a small studio fee to cover paper.
+You will need to have access to a computer at home (PC or Mac) and we recommend you have your own laptop that you can bring into college.

 Progress to degree courses, apprenticeships or appropriate entry level roles within the creative industries.